-In an effort to keep MAC members and friends informed about animal issues in Massachusetts, MAC has continued to improve its website and Facebook presence and offers e-alerts and e-newsletters about MAC’s work.
-We recently launched a new social media platform specifically designed to benefit MAC members, ACOs, and the animals in their care.
-We have also worked with Conover Tuttle Pace, a Boston-based advertising firm, to improve our outreach and license plate sales.
-MAC’s “events” page lists upcoming events and trainings of interest offered by a host of organizations.
-There is also a wide variety of useful informational resources for both the public and MAC members on the website.
+To keep MAC members and friends informed about animal issues in Massachusetts, MAC has continued to improve its website and Facebook presence and offers e-alerts and e-newsletters about MAC’s work.
+Conover Tuttle Pace, a Boston-based advertising firm, helped to improve our outreach and license plate sales.
+There are a wide variety of useful informational resources for both the public and MAC members on the website.
 See www.massanimalcoaliton.org.

-We have prepared a Financial report covering the 2015-2016 Fiscal Year and the prior 7 years.
+Financials – Enclosed you will find a copy of MAC Financial information covering the 2021-2022 Fiscal Year and the prior 4 years.

 Thank you for your continuing support and participation in the mission of MAC.